pdefusco/CML2CDE/README.md

 Follow along while the code executes on the right side of the screen.
 When the prompt turns back to green, enter the following code snippet and copy the output to your editor.
-Make a note, this will be the “STORAGE” variable.
+#### Save this to your editor, you will need this later as the STORAGE environment variable.

 ![alt text](images/cml2cde_readme4.png)